 ECONOMIC EMPOWERMENT OVER PROJECT SUSTAINABILITY

 Arguably, one of the most talked about topics in missions these days is sustainability.
 Sustainability ensures that people are helped for the long term.
 For that reason, we are passionate about sustainability.
 However, our model is not conducive to overall project sustainability due to the simple fact that as children leave the program (often due to moving out of the area), they are replaced with other children in need.
 Therefore, rather than focus our efforts on finding sustainable options for the overall project, we focus our energy and research on the economic empowerment of our caregivers.
 Through the benefits of Church Partnership, we are able to work with both the US church and international church partners who have special skills and talents in the areas of economics, business, and other methods of development.
 The challenge is often in implementing plans cross-culturally without forcing ideas on locals.
-Because of that, World Orphans is sensitive and cautious regarding all economic empowerment projects and requires that all planning be proposed to the senior director of projects.
+Because of that, World Orphans is sensitive and cautious regarding all economic empowerment projects and requires that all planning be proposed to the senior director of global church partnership.